-§27A-3-2-103.
-Executive Director, technical experts and employees - Office space.
+§ 3-2-103.
+Executive Director, technical experts and employees, office accommodations, supplies and equipment

-- A. The Commission: - 1.
-May employ an Executive Director and any technical experts and other agents and employees, permanent and temporary, as may be required, and shall determine their qualifications, duties, and compensation; - 2.
-May call upon the Attorney General of the state for any legal services as may be required.
-In addition, the Commission, if it determines that it is needed, may employ or appoint attorneys or in-house counsel to advise or represent the Commission; and - 3.
-Shall have authority to delegate to its chairman, to one or more of its members, or to one or more agents or employees, any powers and duties as it may deem proper. - B. Offices shall be provided by the Office of Management and Enterprise Services in Oklahoma City.
-Upon request of the Commission for the purpose of carrying out any of its functions, the supervising officer of any state agency, or of any state institution of learning, shall, insofar as may be possible under available appropriations and having due regard to the needs of the agency to which the request is directed, assign or detail to the Commission members of the staff or personnel of the agency or institution of learning, and make any special reports, surveys, or studies as the Commission may request.
+A. The Commission:

+1. May employ an Executive Director and such technical experts and such other agents and employees, permanent and temporary, as may be required, and shall determine their qualifications, duties, and compensation;

+2. May call upon the Attorney General of the state for such legal services as may be required; and

+3. Shall have authority to delegate to its chairman, to one or more of its members, or to one or more agents or employees, such powers and duties as it may deem proper.

+B. Offices shall be provided by the Department of Central Services in Oklahoma City.
+Upon request of the Commission for the purpose of carrying out any of its functions, the supervising officer of any state agency, or of any state institution of learning, shall, insofar as may be possible under available appropriations and having due regard to the needs of the agency to which the request is directed, assign or detail to the Commission members of the staff or personnel of such agency or institution of learning, and make such special reports, surveys, or studies as the Commission may request.